KrinsKumar/Scrappy/README.md

   - **Token Usage**: When the program is run with the --token-usage/-t flag set, extra information will be reported to stderr about the number of tokens that were sent in the prompt and returned in the completion.
     `scrappy files/input.txt --output files/output -t`

-## Contributing

-We welcome contributions to improve **Repo Insights**.
-If you have suggestions, bug reports, or enhancements, please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.